Habeebraji/HR-Analytic/README.md

 Finally, the analysis explores the tenure distribution for each department, providing insights into employee retention and career progression within specific organizational units.
 Overall, this HR analysis project offers a holistic overview of the company's workforce landscape, providing actionable insights to inform strategic decision-making and optimize HR practices for improved organizational effectiveness and employee satisfaction.
 ### Data Source
+Human Resources data : The primary source of dataset used in this analyisis is the Data File file containing detailed information about the company.
+This dataset has 22000 rowa contains the following columns: id, first_name,	last_name,	birthdate,	gender,	race,	department,	jobtitle,	location,	hire_date, termdate,	location_city,	location_state.

+#### Tools Used